 Apply Factors in Real-World Scenarios

 To make learning more engaging, try applying factors in real-world scenarios.
-For example, if you are dividing a pizza into equal slices, you are using factors to determine how many slices each person will get.
+As an example, if you are dividing a pizza into equal slices, you are using factors to determine how many slices each person will get.
 If you are arranging items in rows and columns, you are using factors to determine the dimensions of the arrangement.

 Use Online Resources